Graves County Health Department announces 7 more cases of COVID-19

 GRAVES COUNTY, Ky.
-(KFVS) - The Graves County Health Department has announced seven more cases of COVID-19 in the County, bringing the total to 800.
+(KFVS) - The Graves County Health Department has announced seven more COVID-19 cases, bringing the total number of cases to 822.

-“It is very hard not to spread the virus to others who live under the same roof as we see with many of these cases.” said Kathy Gifford, Nurse Supervisor for the local health department.
+“Continue to use good common sense in order to stay well.” said Kathy Gifford, Nurse Supervisor for the local health department.

-“As the weather forces us inside with our activities it well certainly be harder to social distance ourselves form others.” commented Noel Coplen, Director of the local health department.
+“The habits that we have formed this summer may help us from catching the common cold and other illnesses this winter.” commented Noel Coplen, Director of the local health department.

 Copyright 2020 KFVS.
 All rights reserved.